-The Rumba Kings (See Wikipedia article on The Rumba Kings) formed in 2015 in Seattle, Washington (USA) by bassist/producer/songwriter, Johnny Bacolas and songwriter/lead guitarist, George Stevens.
+The Rumba Kings (See Wikipedia article on The Rumba Kings) formed in 2015 in Seattle, Washington (USA) by , Johnny Bacolas (bassist/producer/songwriter) and George Stevens (lead guitarist/bouzouki player/songwriter).
+An article and video published in February 2023 on King 5 Seattle TV provides more insight into the the group's origins.
 The songwriting has a diverse range of influences, from The Gipsy Kings, to the Mediterranean-inspired instrumental music of Yanni.
-The band's name can be misleading.
-While several of the songs the band writes and performs are Rumba based (think The Gipsy Kings), sevral are not.
+The band's name can be misleading though.
+While some of the songs the band writes and performs are Rumba-based (think The Gipsy Kings' music), much of the music is not.
 "Many of our songs have Greek, Latin, Italian, and Arabic music influences.
-We definitely not solely a Rumba band.
-Our goal is to take people on a trip around the Mediterranean," says co-founder George Stevens.
+We're definitely not solely a Rumba band, the name is a bit misleading.
+Our goal is to take people on a trip around the Mediterranean and we write and perform a myriad of musical styles," says co-founder George Stevens.
 Co-founder, Johnny Bacolas, adds, "I see us as primarily an instrumental pop band, that plays a wide variety of styles and genres, with Latin and Mediterranean-music being at the core of our sound."

-In June 2015, Bacolas and Stevens recruited several studio musicians to begin production on their debut double-disc album titled, The Instrumental and Vocal Sessions, Vol I. "Several of the musicians we collaborated with were overseas, mostly in Greece.
-If I wasn't physically in Greece to record the musicians, I would have an iPad in their studio (in Greece) siting on a chair next to the engineer and I'd communicate with the artist in the recording booth via the engineer with his talk-back mic," says Bacolas.
+A month later, in June 2015, Bacolas and Stevens recruited several studio musicians to begin production on their debut double-disc album titled, The Instrumental and Vocal Sessions, Vol I. Bacolas recalls of the recording process, "Several of the musicians we collaborated with were overseas, mostly in Greece.
+If I wasn't physically in Greece to record the musicians I would have an iPad in their studio (in Greece) siting on a chair next to the engineer and I'd communicate with the artist in the recording booth via the engineer with his talk-back mic."

-In January 2016, Bacolas and Stevens began auditioning musicians in Seattle for their live performance group.
-Within months, they'd created their first incarnation of the live group.
-In April 2016, The Rumba Kings’ live band was officially formed, and the first version of the band's live show was ready. (see the band's first promo video from June 2016 here)
+In January 2016, Bacolas and Stevens had written enough music to create a live set-list, and began auditioning musicians in Seattle for their group.
+In April 2016, they'd created their first incarnation of a live band, and The Rumba Kings’ first version of their live show was ready to be tested. (see the band's first promo video from June 2016 here)

-The Rumba Kings' began performing at small bars and bistros around the greater Seattle area to iron out any kinks in their new show.
+The Rumba Kings' began performing at small bars and bistros around the greater Seattle area to iron out any kinks in their new show and to allow certain elements of the show to evolve naturally.
 By doing so, they quickly established a loyal fan base.
-As the word spread about the band’s passionate and energetic performances, the crowds began to grow and the band began graduating to premier venues, ultimately leading to sold-out weekend shows throughout the Greater Seattle area, which included such venues as Seattle’s prestigious Triple Door.
+As the word spread about the band’s passionate and energetic performances, the crowds began to grow and the band began graduating to larger venues, ultimately leading to sold-out weekend shows throughout the Greater Seattle area, which included such venues as Seattle’s prestigious Triple Door.

 In February 2018, The Rumba Kings released their debut double-disc debut album titled, The Instrumental and Vocal Sessions, Vol. I. The album was engineered & produced by Johnny Bacolas and mixed and mastered by veteran mix engineer, Martin Feveyear.
 The record received a great deal of attention and support from Seattle radio station KNKX, leading to The Rumba Kings performing several in-studio performances at KNKX’s studios in support of it (listen to the full interviews and musical performances recorded in June 2017, February 2018, and April 2019 here).
 After the conclusion of band's April 2019 in-studio performance at KNKX, host Robin Lloyd finishes the segment by saying, "Happiness, that's what you spread whenever you play.
 You guys are just so wonderful.
 I've seen this.
 I've seen people.....who are these guys?
 And they leave with this big smile on their face."
 In June 2018, KNKX presented The Bellevue Jazz and Blues Festival, featuring The Rumba Kings as one of the headliners.